MTG/otmm_composition_identification_dataset/README.md

 This repository contains the machine readable music scores and the predominant melody extracted from the audio recordings along with the annotated tonic frequencies used in the paper:

 > Şentürk, S., & Serra X. (2016).
 Composition Identification in Ottoman-Turkish Makam Music Using Transposition-Invariant Partial Audio-Score Alignment.
-In Proceedings of 13th Sound and Music Computing Conference (SMC 2016), (pp. XX–XX)., Hamburg, Germany.
+In Proceedings of 13th Sound and Music Computing Conference (SMC 2016), (pp. 434-441)., Hamburg, Germany.

 Please cite the publication above in any work using this dataset.